High Peaks Art Festival

 8236 Feet Above the Ordinary

-The 20th Annual High Peaks Art Festival, on the weekend of June 27 & 28, 2020, invites you to exhibit at or sponsor this year’s 20th Anniversary artisan show.
-The focus of this friendly, outdoor show is a juried exhibition of fine arts and crafts in a beautiful mountain setting.
+The 20th Annual High Peaks Art Festival, on the weekend of July 27, 2024, invites you to exhibit at or sponsor this year’s 20th Anniversary artisan show.
+The focus of this friendly, outdoor show is an exhibition of fine arts and crafts in a beautiful mountain setting.
 Organizers will focus marketing efforts on drawing the art connoisseur from Colorado’s front range and surrounding mountain towns to gather for a weekend celebration of fine art and contemporary craft.

 The show is open to artists who are present to exhibit their original works, including but not limited to glass, fiber, metal, mixed media, painting, woodworking ceramics and photography.
 This show is juried to ensure quality, with preference given to work reflecting the greatest degree of originality, creativity and craftsmanship.
 Imported, mass produced items will not be permitted.